nfdi4objects/n4o-graph-importer/README.md

   - `./stage/terminology/$ID` for terminologies with BARTOC id `$ID`
 - `./data` a directory read RDF data from (not required if running from sources)

+There is a utility script to receive and load terminologies metadata and collections metadata with one command:

+`./import-metadata`

 ### Import terminologies

 The list of terminologies to be loaded is managed in BARTOC.
 Download URLs for selected terminologies are hard-coded in file [`terminology-data.csv`](terminology-data.csv) (until a better way has been established to manage this information).
 The following data formats are supported: